Bonded Pairs: Why You Might Want to Adopt Two Cats Instead of One

 If you’re thinking of adopting a cat or kitten, your perfect match could come with a forever friend.
-Before you say no to having two cats in your household, consider some benefits to adopting the two together.
+Before you say no to having more than one feline in your household, consider some benefits of adopting two cats at once.

 What is a Bonded Pair?